 Assessing Personal Skill Level and Available Tools

-If you possess advanced handyman skills, specialized tools, and experience with electrical wiring, DIY installation might be feasible.
-However, the increased technical complexity of motorized or automated shutters often exceeds typical DIY capacity.
+If you possess advanced handyman skills, specialized tools, and experience with electrical wiring, DIY installation might be feasible for a basic manual unit.
+However, the technical complexity rises quickly when the shutter is large, motorized, fitted to an uneven opening, or installed on a higher level of the home.

 Safety and Liability Considerations